zoyaumar/BookBase/README.md

 **Features**:
 - **Library Management**: Easily add, remove, and search for books within your library.
-- **Authenticantion**: Sign up or log in to access your library at any time.
+- **Authentication**: Sign up or log in to access your library at any time.
 - **Responsive Design**: Access your library on any device, thanks to a responsive design.
 - **OOP Concepts**: The project is built using Object-Oriented Programming (OOP) principles in JavaScript, ensuring a modular and maintainable codebase.